 Greenhorns is a seven-year-old grassroots organization that works to support new farmers in America.
-Their work is unconventional and various, they focus on event organizing, in-person networking, mixers, celebrations and workshops as well as the production of traditional and new media: radio, documentary film, blog, a book of essays, guidebooks, web-based tools.
-Their goal over the next generation is to retrofit the food system and to build a thriving agricultural economy for healthy regions, healthy watersheds and a healthy farm culture.
+Their work is unconventional and various.
+They focus on event organizing, in-person networking, mixers, celebrations and workshops, as well as the production of traditional and new media: radio, documentary film, blog, a book of essays, guidebooks, and web-based tools.
+Their goal over the next generation is to retrofit the food system and build a thriving agricultural economy for healthy regions, healthy watersheds and a healthy farm culture.
 Greenhorns believes their movement can succeed with strong communication, solid business skills, sustainable farm practices and, most importantly, teamwork.

 Founded in 1994, Project Owlnet facilitates communication, cooperation and innovation among a rapidly growing network of hundreds of owl-migration researchers in North America and abroad.
 By providing standardized methodologies, information on capture techniques, aging and sexing resources, analytical tools, data archiving and other services, Project Owlnet makes it easier for ornithologists to lift the veil on owl movements and biology.
 The listserve SAWWHETNET provides a forum to share questions and provide answers.

 Southern Iowa Oak Savanna Alliance (SIOSA) is a non-profit organization involved in the preservation and conservation of Iowa’s oak savanna, oak woodland and prairie ecosystem.
 SIOSA's mission is to promote community awareness and restore public and private lands to re-establish the oak savanna landscape that once dominated the countryside more than 50 years ago.
 Organized in 2004, SIOSA continues to work in partnership with the public, multiple federal agencies and conservation authorities to secure funds to enhance Iowa's natural landscape.